Zaidux/ZenithProtocol/README.md

 # **New Core Components and Optimizations**

 To enhance the Zenith Protocol's efficiency and reasoning capabilities, several core components were implemented and optimized using a hybrid Python/C++ architecture.
+This approach was chosen to achieve significant performance gains and lower power consumption, which is critical for real-time applications and sustainable AI.

 **Zenith Conceptual Encoders**: The visual, audio, and text encoders have been upgraded to go beyond simple feature extraction.
 They now use a Conceptual Attention Layer to distill raw data into a compact, semantically-rich vector, which dramatically reduces the number of "tokens" needed for a context window.
 The core encoding logic for these components is offloaded to a C++ backend (conceptual_encoder.cpp) for maximum performance.

-**Self-Supervised World Model (SSWM)**: The SSWM, which is the model's "predictive foresight", has been optimized in C++ (sswm_predictive_model.cpp).
+**Self-Supervised World Model (SSWM)**: The SSWM, which is the model's "predictive foresight," has been optimized in C++ (sswm_predictive_model.cpp).
 This allows the ARLC to run thousands of "what if" simulations in real time, making strategic planning significantly faster and more efficient.

 **Mixture of Experts (MoE) Router**: A key component for sustainable AI, the MoE router dynamically selects the most relevant "experts" for a given query.
 The core routing mechanism has been implemented in C++ (moe_router.cpp) and now uses conceptual context from the CKG to make more intelligent and efficient routing decisions.
 This helps to reduce computational load and power consumption.